christianArk/assessment/README.md

 ## Installation

-Clone the repository and navigate to the following README files for the installation
+Clone the repository and navigate to the following README files for the installation on your local machine

 Frontend: https://github.com/christianArk/assessment/blob/master/rs2.client/README.md